Vixsry/viks-swip/README.md

 ## Author

-Viks-swip is created and maintained by [Your Name].
+VIKS SWIP is created and maintained by [VIKRI AHPAD TANTOWI].

 ---